 Build Your Flavours

 - Serve on a bed of white basmati rice.
 When I last served this I added white rose petals dipped in white chocolate to the plates.

 - You can serve with chapatis if you prefer.

 - Sprinkle Flaked Almonds and Cashew Nuts just before you serve.

 Cucumber Yogurt Raita

-fine chop some tomatoes and mix it all together for a delicious addition to your meal.
+- Finely chop some tomatoes and mix it all together for a delicious addition to your meal

 A Useful Tip

-If a curry is too hot for you or afterwards your mouth tingles a bit too much, don't drink water it will make it worse.
+If curry is too hot for you or afterward your mouth tingles a bit too much, don't drink water it will make it worse.
 The best thing to drink is yogurt or even milk, they will cool it down and bring relief.